tsolomko/SWCompression/README.md

 ### Carthage

-__Important:__ Only Swift 5.x is supported when installing BitByteData via Carthage.
+__Important:__ Only Swift 5.x is supported when installing SWCompression via Carthage.

 Add to your Cartfile `github "tsolomko/SWCompression" ~> 4.5`.